Floofies/NovaSector/modular_nova/modules/quirks/README.md

 ### Quirk Balancing

-Nova Sector has a unique combat and roleplaying environment, and it can be influenced by Quirks.
-Quirks *may* give any degree of mechanical disadvantage to the Quirk holder.
+Nova Sector is a combat and roleplaying environment, and it can be influenced by Quirks.
+Quirks may give any degree of mechanical disadvantage to the Quirk holder.
 Quirks can also provide minor mechanical advantages to the Quirk holder.

 On Nova Sector, Quirks can easily be used to construct more unique characters, but may also sometimes cause a substantial balance-shift to the game.
 To limit balance-related issues, some Quirks are incompatible with each other, and are also blacklisted from certain jobs.

 ### Quirk Incompatability